michael8bsd/eapdev/README.md

 This project uses SQL to analyze the dataset of an online music store.
 The goal of the project is to answer a set of questions about the store's business performance and help in its growth by making better decisions.

-## Installation

-To run this project on your machine you need to install any SQL-supported DBMS then follow the steps below:
-1. Create a database.
-2. Create tables using the schema diagram provided below.
-3. Import csv files provided in the <a href="https://github.com/michael8e/Music-Store-Analysis/tree/main/dataset">dataset</a> folder.

-Note: If you are using PostgreSQL then restore the <a href="https://github.com/michael8e/Music-Store-Analysis/blob/main/music_store_db_backup">backup</a> file of the database and save yourself some time.

 <!-- ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.